PRETRIAL PLANNING FOR THE "WELL-TRIED CASE

 CSI US ATTORNEY'S MANUAL FBI MANUAL ON INVESTIGATION GUIDE TO EXPLOSIONS AND BOMB SCENES ATF HANDBOOKS DEA AGENTS' MANUAL US CUSTOMS HANDBOOK INVESTIGATION SITES DO-IT-YOURSELF MOCK TRIAL

 To be successful in meeting the challenges of the courtroom, the would be criminal trial advocate must spend time in pretrial planning and preparation.
 It would be nice if we could learn how to defend a criminal case by reading a two-page article (1), but such is not the case.
 Success as a criminal law practitioner requires an enormous commitment of time and effort.
 It's nice to be blessed with cleverness, but it's better to be prepared than clever.
 In the courtroom, information is so integral to effectiveness that without it a clever lawyer can't get started.
 With abundant relevant information and advanced planning, a less clever lawyer can make more headway.
 When a criminal charge is filed by complaint, information, or indictment, only three things can happen: (1) the charge will be dismissed; (2) the case will be tried to a verdict; or (3) the defense will waive the right to trial and the accused will plead guilty or nolo contendere (no contest) either with or without a plea bargain involving sentencing concessions.
 Reality teaches us that most cases are disposed of without resort to trial.
 That's a euphemistic way of saying that most filed cases wind up in the third category - pleas of guilty.
 So, why spend time getting your case ready for trial if it is going to result in a guilty plea?
 The answer is that you don't prepare every case for trial.
 Some cases by their nature will be pled.
 However, you can't be sure which cases fall into that category until you have conducted formal and informal discovery, done a factual investigation, researched the penal and procedural law (1 - state codes), (2 - federal crimes code), (3 - federal rules of evidence), (4 & 5 links to criminal law sites), counseled with your client , and negotiated with the opposition.
 You'll also need to brainstorm the case and engage in critical thinking about how to ethically steer it through the criminal justice system.
 Plain fact: you will spend most of your life as a lawyer dealing with pretrial matters than trying cases in the courtroom.
-[Here are thoughts on the philosophy of criminal trial advocacy and scary information about ineffective criminal defense lawyers who faltered on the job.]
-The material in this brief discussion about management of a solo criminal law practice will focus on the complexities of pretrial planning, investigation, discovery, analysis of the police offense report, and development and implementation of case theories, themes, stories, and strategies.
+[Here are thoughts on the philosophy of criminal trial advocacy. ] The material in this brief discussion about management of a solo criminal law practice will focus on the complexities of pretrial planning, investigation, discovery, analysis of the police offense report, and development and implementation of case theories, themes, stories, and strategies.
 At trial, you are the ringmaster.
 Yet, mastery of your case begins long before trial.
 It begins at what we call this interval known as the pretrial stage of the criminal justice process.
 When you truly utilize the pretrial stage to prepare, at the end of all your investigation, planning, and preparing, you arrive back where you started but, for the first time, with full appreciation of the case.
 [Note: I have added a slew of useful hyperlinks to the textual advice on this page, but, for a myriad of other great sources in readying yourself to prepare and try criminal cases, check out the CCJA Links page.]

 The more experienced advocate obviously has a leg up over the nascent, wet-behind-the-ears rookie in the pretrial process.
 But competent pretrial practice is not so much about how much you know going in as it is how much you know when the pretrial process is completed.
 A big part of pretrial practice is: (1) determining what you need to know, (2) figuring out what you already know and what you don't know, (3) conducting investigation, discovery, and legal research to obtain the necessary information that you didn't know, and (4) preparing to present the useful information at trial in a manner that will provide the meat for convincing arguments in favor of your position.
 You don't have to know much at the start of the pretrial process, but you do have to learn how to gather, obtain, and learn things so you will know a lot by the end.